Aembit/terraform-provider-aembit/docs/resources/credential_provider.md

 - `oidc_issuer` (String) OIDC Issuer for AWS IAM Identity Provider configuration of the Credential Provider.
 - `token_audience` (String) Token Audience for AWS IAM Identity Provider configuration of the Credential Provider.

+<a id="nestedatt--azure_entra_workload_identity"></a>
+### Nested Schema for `azure_entra_workload_identity`

+Required:

+- `audience` (String) Audience for Azure Entra Workload Identity Federation configuration of the Credential Provider.
+- `azure_tenant` (String) Azure Tenant ID for Azure Entra Workload Identity Federation configuration of the Credential Provider.
+- `client_id` (String) Azure Client ID for Azure Entra Workload Identity Federation configuration of the Credential Provider.
+- `scope` (String) Scope for Azure Entra Workload Identity Federation configuration of the Credential Provider.
+- `subject` (String) Subject for JWT Token for Azure Entra Workload Identity Federation configuration of the Credential Provider.

+Read-Only:

+- `oidc_issuer` (String) OIDC Issuer for AWS IAM Identity Provider configuration of the Credential Provider.

 <a id="nestedatt--google_workload_identity"></a>